The Lottery

 The magazine and Jackson herself were surprised by the highly negative reader response.
 Many readers cancelled their subscriptions, and hate mail continued to arrive throughout the summer.
 In South Africa the story was banned.
 Since then, it has been accepted as a classic American short story, subject to many critical interpretations and media adaptations.

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "The Lottery" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "The Lottery" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools